 The Dragon Bridge is now an iconic landmark in Ljubljana, and a great place to photograph.

 Legend says that when a virgin crosses the bridge, the dragons wag their tails.
-Apparently some locals also call the bridge “Mother in Law” because of its fiery nature.
+Apparently some locals also call it “Mother in Law Bridge”.
+Well, no explanation needed there.

 How to photograph it

 The bridge spans the Ljubljanica River at the eastern side of the town centre, just where the famous Plecnik Marketplace ends.
 It’s a road bridge and can be very busy, so tricky to photograph from some angles during the day or at sunset.
 The best view is looking west, so you also get Plecnik’s marketplace and the Cathedral of Saint Nicholas in the frame.
 Therefore the best time to photograph is at sunrise, or at least very early morning.
 Firstly the light is at the best angle, and also there is less traffic very early in the morning.

 Opposite side of the road